ahmadabusaiid/zen-bdma/BDM/README.md

 ##### Presistent Loaders

-1. Installation and setup of HDFS.
+1. Having access to HDFS endpoint.

 #### How to setup configurations